 Any woman who finds out that she was pregnant when she got the vaccine is encouraged to call the Gardasil vaccine in pregnancy registry at 1-800-986-8999 or the Cervarix vaccine in pregnancy registry at 1-888-452-9622.
-Information from these registries will help doctors and scientists learn how pregnant women respond to the vaccines.
-Pregnant women who have started a vaccine series should complete the series after the baby is born.
+Information from these registries will help doctors and scientists learn about pregnancy and infant outcomes after exposure to the vaccine.
+Women who started a vaccine series before they learned they were pregnant should complete the series after the pregnancy.

 Can boys get the vaccine?

 Yes.
 The FDA approved Gardasil to protect boys from certain anal cancers and pre-cancers as well as to prevent anal and genital warts.
-As with females, this vaccine is best given before sexual activity begins, but is approved for ages 9 to 26.
+The vaccine should be given before sexual activity begins, but it’s approved for ages 9 to 26.

-It’s not yet known if the vaccine will keep boys from passing HPV to their partners, which would also reduce cervical cancer, or if it can prevent other HPV-linked cancers in men (such as throat or penile cancer).
+It’s not yet known if the vaccine will keep boys from passing HPV to their partners.
+If it does, this will also reduce the risk of HPV-linked cancers in their sexual partners.